if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The ability to control an object with a button press on a given button to control a specified direction.
+Provides the ability to control a GameObject's position based the press of a controller button linked to a specific axis direction.

-The Button Control script forms the stub to allow for pre-defined actions to execute when a button press affects a direction axis.

-This is enabled by the Button Control script emitting an event each time the pseudo X axis and pseudo Y Axis are changed by a button press and the corresponding Object Control Action registers with the appropriate axis event.
-This means that multiple Object Control Actions can be triggered per axis change.
+  > This script forms the stub of emitting the axis X and Y changes that are then digested by the corresponding Object Control Actions that are listening for the relevant event.

-This script is placed on the Script Alias of the Controller that is required to be affected by button presses.

-If the controlled object is the play area and `VRTK_BodyPhysics` is also available, then additional logic is processed when the user is falling such as preventing the button control from affecting a falling user.
+**Required Components:**
+ * `VRTK_ControllerEvents` - The Controller Events script to listen for button presses events on.

+**Optional Components:**
+ * `VRTK_BodyPhysics` - The Body Physics script to utilise to determine if falling is occuring.

+**Script Usage:**
+ * Place the `VRTK_ButtonControl` script on either:
+   * The GameObject with the Controller Events script.
+   * Any other scene GameObject and provide a valid `VRTK_ControllerEvents` component to the `Controller` parameter of this script.
+ * Place a corresponding Object Control Action for the Button Control script to notify of axis changes.
+Without a corresponding Object Control Action, the Button Control script will do nothing.

 ### Inspector Parameters